aaronanderson/qoakus/README.md

 #### Setup

 Update the [application.properties](src/main/resources/application.properties) file and provide values for the qoakus.aws properties.
-The `qoakus.aws.filestore-path` property is optional since nothing gets written to it and a temporary directy will be used if a value is not provided.
+The `qoakus.aws.filestore-path` property is optional since nothing gets written to it due to the custom persistence configuration and a temporary directory will be used if a value is not provided.

 Jackrabbit Oak will automatically create the specified S3 bucket and DynamoDB tables if they do not exists.
 Take special care when setting these values and starting the Quarkus application for the first time.